DPR-droid/2021_11_pands-project/README.md

 ![ The observed means and their differences are shown in Table 11.
 The sums of squares and products of deviations  from the specific means are shown in Table 111.]( https://github.com/DPR-droid/pands-project/blob/main/README%20image%20files/Table%202.PNG)

+## Why Python for this project
+Python is a 4th generation languages, also known as very high level languages.
+Python's large standard library, commonly cited as one of its greatest strengths, provides tools suited to many tasks.

+After downloading the iris data set and using just one module and two lines of code the data can be imported, read, and produce a summary of the data.

+    import pandas as pd
+    data = pd.read_csv("iris.data",header=None, names=["sepal.length","sepal.width","petal.length","petal.width","variety"])
+    print(data)

+On Table 11 Iris data set table excerpts by simply using the groupby function it can be replicated the means of the setosa and versicolor irises

+    gk = dataset.groupby('species')
+    print(gk.get_group('Iris-setosa').mean())
+    print(gk.get_group('Iris-versicolor').mean())

+## Acknowledgement
+Lecturer Andrew Beatty Programming and Scripting GMIT

 ## References/Citations